Help | News | Credits | Search | Guestbook | Forum | Shop | Welcome

 The first Apprentice Advisory Committee consisted of Claude Dumbleton as chairman; Gordon Lewis, works manager; Ted Kingdon, outdoor department manager; Robert Chapman, personnel manager; Bob Fairchild, a shop steward representing the works committee; with Jim Deboo as secretary.

 From the opening of the Westwood Works Apprentice School in 1954, further pioneering work in industrial training was carried on, without a break, under the direction of Stephen Hargreaves, the youngest member of the board.
 Stephen Hargreaves had joined the Apprenticeship Advisory Committee in 1952, taking over the chairmanship in 1956 on Claude Doubleton’s retirement.
-In 1958, the ARC consisted of Stephen Hargreaves – chairman, Jim Deboo, A. Macdonald.
+In 1958, the AAC consisted of Stephen Hargreaves – chairman, Jim Deboo, A. Macdonald.
 L.P.Simpson, two representatives from the Works Committee and John Warwick – secretary.

 The Apprenticeship Advisory Committee had a sub-committee structure at this time – one for Craft Apprentices, another for Student Apprentices and a third for Drawing Office apprentices when they were introduced a few years later.